juangamella/icp/README.md

 > e.g. *code written using causalicp==0.1.2 will run with causalicp==0.1.3, but may not run with causalicp==0.2.0.*

+The code has been written with an emphasis on readability and on keeping the dependency footprint to a minimum; to this end, the only dependencies outside the standard library are `numpy`, `scipy` and `termcolor`.

 ## Documentation

 You can find the complete documentation at https://sempler.readthedocs.io/en/latest/.
 For completeness, we include an overview and a simple example below: